-Numerical simulation of cardiovascular physiologic processes including regulation of cardiac output, the baroreceptor - stroke volume model, venous return, and closed-loop control.
+- Numerical simulation of cardiovascular physiologic processes including regulation of cardiac output, the baroreceptor stroke volume model, venous return, and closed-loop control.
 Respiratory ventilation mechanics, gas exchange, pulmonary circulation, alveolar-capillary diffusion, and respiratory ventilation control.
 Nephron countercurrent mechanism and hemodialysis.
 Modeling of endocrine system functions.
 For SBES graduate students only.
 P-MATH 5495/ESM 5725/BMES 5044 or equivalent; BMES 605 and/or experience with computer programming (Matlab); coursework in Ordinary Differential Equations.
-Typically offered in spring term.

-- BMES 612 Advanced Musculoskeletal Biomechanics (3).
+Typically offered in spring term. - BMES 612 Advanced Musculoskeletal Biomechanics (3).
 Skeletal anatomy and mechanics.
 Muscle anatomy and mechanics.
 Theory and application of electromyography.
 Motion and force measuring equipment and techniques.
 Inverse dynamics modeling of the human body.
 Current topics in musculoskeletal biomechanics research.
 Typically offered in fall term. - BMES 616 Advanced Impact Biomechanics (3).
 Review of impact biomechanics and critical investigation of the impact response of the human body.
 Participants study the dynamic response of the head, neck, chest, abdomen, upper and lower extremities.
 Real-world examples from automobile safety, military applications, and sport biomechanics.
 Typically offered in fall term, odd years.
 P-POI. - BMES 617 Biomechanics of Crash Injury Prevention (3).
 Presents an introduction to the design and analysis of crash injury prevention methods in vehicle crashes.
 Encompasses three major focus areas: crash energy absorption in (1) the vehicle structure, (2) the occupant, and (3) the occupant restraints.
 Typically offered in spring term, even years. - BMES 618 Injury Physiology (3).
 Presents an introduction to the physiology of injury.
 Focuses on the pathophysiology, mechanisms, and outcomes of injury in mammalian tissues.
 Explores injury physiology at the organ, tissue, and cellular level.
 Topics include physiology of injury to tissues of the peripheral and central nervous systems, the musculoskeletal system, the pulmonary system, the abdomen, the pregnant female, and the eye.
-Typically offered in fall term, even years. - BMES 621 Human Physical Capabilities (3).
+Typically offered in fall term, even years. - BMES 619 Machine Learning for Biomedical Data (3).
+This course will provide an overview of key modeling intuitions and implementation of popular machine learning models for biomedical datasets, including linear classifiers, support vector machines, and neural networks, and unsupervised learning models, such as K-Means clustering.
+Students will develop and implement suitable learning pipelines and models for biomedical datasets.
+Basic algebra, calculus, and coding skills required. - BMES 621 Human Physical Capabilities (3).
 Examination of human physical attributes in human-technology systems, with emphasis on models of anthropometry and biomechanics, on intero- and exteroreceptors, and on the work environment; force fields (transitory and sustained), sound, light, and climate.
 Typically offered in fall term, even years.
 P-POI. - BMES 624 Biofluids (3).
 Fluid dynamics of physiological systems with a focus on cardiovascular and respiratory systems.
 Addresses the heart, arterial blood vessels, airways, cardiac and pulmonary circulations, anatomy and function of the heart and respiratory systems.
 Topics covered, include: mechanics of soft tissues, basic fluid mechanics, continuum mechanics and constitutive modeling, rheology of blood, Newtonian and non-Newtonian fluids, viscous flows in vessels, Navier-Stokes, mathematical analysis of pulsatile flows, pulse-wave propagation through vessels, particulate flows and particle transport on airways.
 P-POI.